Why Walk Over Brooklyn Bridge?

 We visited in the middle of the day, but Brooklyn Bridge is open 24 hours.
 The views are supposed to be even more spectacular at sunset, but with temperatures plummeting to below freezing when we were there, we were more than happy to cross midday.

-How Much Time Should I Allow To Walk Over The Brooklyn Bridge?
+How Much Time Should I Allow To Walk Across The Brooklyn Bridge?

 The East River